• Skip to main content

 1. Preheat the oven to 350°F (177°C).
 Spray a 9x5 inch loaf pan with nonstick cooking spray and set aside.

-5. Wrapped in plastic wrap or stored in an airtight container, you can keep this banana bread at room temperature for up to 3 days.
+5. Wrapped in plastic wrap or stored in an airtight container, you can store this banana bread at room temperature for up to 3 days.
 Alternatively, you can freeze the banana bread for up to 2 months if tightly wrapped in plastic wrap or aluminum foil.

 Equipment